Using this Procedure Site

 To return to the top of a procedure you can use the large up arrow found in the the bottom right hand side of each procedure.

-This procedures site contains a local resource section which can be accessed via the navigation bar.
+This procedures site contains a Documents and Templates area which can be accessed via the navigation bar.
 This is an electronic documents library that is populated and maintained locally.

 The library is structured around key headings.
 Clicking on the heading will reveal the list of relevant documents available.
 Clicking on the document will enable access to it.

-If there is a local resource that you think should be added talk to your line manager or the person at the Local Authority with designated responsibility for the procedures site.Please note: It is the responsibility of the Local Authority to advise users of any changes to documents held within the local resource section.
+If there is a local resource that you think should be added talk to your line manager or the person at the Local Authority with designated responsibility for the procedures site.Please note: It is the responsibility of the Local Authority to advise users of any changes to documents held within the Documents and Templates area.

 5. tri.x Resources